pnp/PnP-PowerShell/Documentation/Remove-PnPNavigationNode.md

 PS:> Remove-PnPNavigationNode -Location QuickLaunch -All
 ```

-Will all the navigation nodes from the quick launch bar in the current web.
+Will remove all the navigation nodes from the quick launch bar in the current web.

 ## PARAMETERS